allan343/Cap2/README.md

 Click on the "Calender" tab.
 ![](imagesForReadMe/Calender.PNG)

-Select a day of the week (mon, tues, wed etc.)  If a class occurs on this day, it will be listed.
+Select a date in the calender.
+If a class occurs on this day, it will be listed (You previously entered days of week when creating a class mon tue wed etc.).
 The class will not show up if you select a date before its start date or a date after its end date.
 ![](imagesForReadMe/ClassOnDay.PNG)

 Selecting a day that has homework due will have homework for that day listed.